A dozen pebbles and broken pieces of pottery earn British man 15 years in Iraqi prison

+Ruth Zacarello has the backing of the town’s MP Neale Hanvey who has raised the issue at Westminster.

-The verdict handed down to retired geologist Jim Fitton shocked the court in Baghdad, including his defence lawyer.
+Her brother, retired British geologist Jim Fitton, was jailed for 15 years - a verdict which shocked the court in Baghdad

-He and his family have argued that Mr Fitton, 66, had no criminal intent when he picked up 12 pebbles and some shards of broken pottery.
+His sister and family have argued that the 66-year old had no criminal intent when he picked up 12 pebbles and some shards of broken pottery.

 A German national tried with Mr Fitton was found not to have had criminal intent in the case and will be released.